 An attractive feature of Indexed Universal Life policies is a floor rate, which represents the minimum an index-linked subaccount can earn (or the maximum it can lose) in any one period.

-The floor rate sets a limit on how much a subaccount can lose, or the minimum it can gain, in any one year.
+The floor rate sets a limit on how much a subaccount can lose, or the minimum interest rate it can gain, in any one year.

-This floor rate is typically set at no less than 0%, which means that even if the index being tracked by your subaccount loses money in any one year, your account will not suffer a performance loss, (although some fees or costs may result in a small loss).
+This floor rate is typically set at no less than 0%, which means that even if the index being tracked by your subaccount loses money in any one year, your account will not suffer a performance loss, (although some fees or administrative expenses may result in a small loss).

-In some cases, the floor rate is positive so that whatever the market does, your subaccount will earn at least 1 or 2% interest or whatever rate the floor is set at for that year.
+In some cases, the floor rate is positive so that whatever the market does, your subaccount will earn a minimum interest rate of at least 1 or 2% interest or whatever rate the floor is set at for that year.

-While floor rates limit the risk of investing some portion of your cash account in an index-linked subaccount within an IUL, the potential to experience gains along with the stock market is the main draw of these types of policies for many.
+While floor rates limit the risk of investing some portion of your cash account in an index-linked subaccount within an IUL, the potential to experience gains along with market linked indexes is the main draw of these types of indexed universal life insurance policies for many.

 However, when selecting an IUL policy, it’s important to pay attention to its cap rate and participation rate, as these will determine how much upside you can earn when the market rises.

 The cap rate is the maximum percentage growth a subaccount can experience in any one crediting period.
-The cap rate varies from one company to the next but is often in the range of 7-11%.
+The cap rate varies from one company to the next but is often in the range of 7-11%, but can be even higher at times.

-If your policy has a cap rate of 11% and the market rises 20%, the most you can receive for that crediting period would be 11%.
+If your indexed universal life insurance company designates a cap rate of 11% and the market rises 20%, the most you can receive for that crediting period would be 11%.

 A cap rate usually is locked for one year and can be changed at the insurer’s discretion after the lock has expired.